OmniTurn CNC Lathes Made in Oregon

 5. Replace floppy drive with emulator.

-If you NOT are familiar with CNC disassembly, illustrations and explanations follow:
+If you NOT are familiar with CNC disassembly, see illustrations.

 Disassemble CNC to Replace Floppy Drive with USB Floppy Emulator